retropool/Cyber-Power-UPS-Metrics/README.md

         http://192.168.1.100:9100/metrics

-For more details on configuration:
+For more details on UPS configuration:

 https://wiki.archlinux.org/title/CyberPower_UPS